omaralsakka/php-piscine/day-9/README.md

 ⭐️ EX03 -> re-do all the previous exercises but with JQuery.

 ⭐️ EX04 -> re-do the todo list but with AJAX instead of cookies.

+## :warning: **NOTE:**

+1- For the cookies to work, specially with google chrome, you have to run the html file with live server "vs code extension" or through some kind of server.

+2- For AJAX the files needs to be running in a server folder, for example "mamp/apache2/htdocs".